frainmaster/mathematics/pythagorean triples/description.md

 How do I detect if a pythagorean triple is a multiple of a smaller triple?
 > If we observe the triples `3, 4, 5` and `6, 8, 10`, the only similarity between them is the ratio of `a:b:c`.
 Thus, I initialized a list `eg` which stores the ratio of the triples.
 If a ratio already existed in the list, so it's proceeding triples will not be generated.

-Why do I do this?
-> In Mathematics, any findings at all, whether it have a significant impact to the study itself or not, must be recorded because a problem as small as this can be very helpful for further research or studies.

-> Last 8 years I have been working this on paper, limiting my ability to get triples just up to 100.
-With this program, I can generate triples up to 10000 in seconds.
-Thus, it is something to me :ok_woman: